Microsoft Surface Duo Safety Notice

 By RecallRadar Editorial Team

 Sourced from Microsoft.
-Last reviewed March 4, 2026.
+Last verified March 4, 2026.

 This recall affects device functionality.
 Consider taking action soon.